FAQs

 ### Does Tessl support monorepos?

 Yes!
 Tessl supports monorepo workflows.
 Run `tessl init` at the monorepo root to create `tessl.json` and configure your coding agent.
-From there, use `tessl search` to find tiles and `tessl install` to add them.
-You can run `tessl install` from any subfolder to add tiles relevant to that part of the repo — all installed tiles are tracked in the single `tessl.json` at the root.
+From there, use `tessl search` to find plugins and `tessl install` to add them.
+You can run `tessl install` from any subfolder to add plugins relevant to that part of the repo — all installed plugins are tracked in the single `tessl.json` at the root.

 **Example:**